 Probate (P): Probate court handles will disputes, disputes over estates when there is no will, and guardianships for minor and disabled adults.

-The Family Division encompasses many aspects of family life.
-The Family Division handles cases involving disputes between spouses or domestic partners, children, or the mental competency of people.
+The Family Section encompasses many aspects of family life.
+The Family Section handles cases involving disputes between spouses or domestic partners, children, or the mental competency of people.

 To ease the tensions that can often be found in family cases, the traditional classification of Plaintiff and Defendant have been replaced by the less confrontational titles of Petitioner and Respondent.
 Additionally, cases are not designated as husband versus wife, but as "In re the marriage of."

-The Family Division routinely hears the following types of cases:
+The Family Section routinely hears the following types of cases:

 Adoption (AD): Adoptions can take the form of related adoptions or unrelated adoptions.
 In related adoptions, generally a stepparent adopts the natural child of his or her spouse.
 Unrelated adoptions involve adoption of a child that is not biologically related to either parent.